boeydaniel/IMU_MPU6050_euler/README.md

 # IMU_MPU6050_euler
 Calibrating MPU6050 sensor to transform inertial coordinate to world coordinate using rotation matrix method.

+Exponential filter applied to transformed gyro reading to reduce noise.

 Transformed acceleration and angular rate (deg/s) are displayed on an OLED display.

 I used VRomanov89's program to obtain the raw sensor data.